 In recognition of this Marcellin College makes students feel known and welcomed as quickly as possible.
 Students are encouraged to make connections with fellow members of the Marcellin community in a variety of ways, and are involved in a number of key events and processes that aim to help them adjust socially, emotionally, academically and spiritually to their new life at Marcellin College.

 Marcellin College also hosts an annual Transition Breakfast where we invite key members of various primary schools from our feeder priority parishes to attend staff professional learning sessions, each designed to assist with the smooth transition partnership from primary school to a secondary setting.

-Stephanie Crawford, Speech Pathologist, presented at this year’s breakfast and talked about the challenging behaviours of students with ASD and ways in which we can support them.
+Stephanie Crawford, Speech Pathologist, has spoken about the challenging behaviours of students with ASD and ways in which we can support them.
 For further information, please click on the links below:

 Marcellin College has a clear required Uniform and Dress Code.
 Students are to wear their uniform correctly at all times, both in and outside the College.